kupehtci/DOCUMENTATION/AWS/AWS - EC2.md

 	* Its extremely cheap compared to On-Demand instances
 	* The capacity and runtime is not guaranteed.

+* **Reserved instances and Savings Plan**:
+	* Agreement on 1 to 3 years of an EC2 usage in exchange of great discounts.
+	* Similar characteristics as On-Demand.
+	* Recommended for high utilization.

 Once a Savings plan has been purchased it will automatically apply across the entire AWS Organization if:
 * Accounts are int the same Organization including the account that bought the savings plan.